ibm-cloud-docs/satellite/run-agent-swarm.md

 # Running your Connector agent as a service in Docker Swarm Mode for high availability
 {: #run-agent-swarm}

-In addition to running the container standalone as shown in the previous example, you can use Docker Swarm mode to run a cluster of up to 3 containers on multiple machines to provide high availability of the {{site.data.keyword.satelliteshort}} Connector agent.
+In addition to running the container stand-alone as shown in the previous example, you can use Docker Swarm mode to run a cluster of up to 3 containers on multiple machines to provide high availability of the {{site.data.keyword.satelliteshort}} Connector agent.
 {: shortdesc}

 To configure {{site.data.keyword.satelliteshort}} Connectors, you must have Administrator access to the **Satellite** service in IAM access policies.